It has now been over a decade since the last Metroid Prime game was released to the public.

 One of Nintendo's longest-running franchises announced the fourth iteration to the Metroid Prime series back at E3 2017, but we have heard very little so far.

-With fans all over the world hoping for a release sometime this year, let's take a closer look at some of the details we know!
+With fans all over the world hoping for a release sometime in 2021, let's take a closer look at some of the details we know!

 Here's what we know about Metroid Prime 4.